 Vasco Solar Energy custom designs each system.
 We typically use the SunEarth Empire Solar Collector in domestic hot water installations.
 SunEarth has been manufacturing Solar Collectors since 1978 and have solid thermal performance ratings.

 Although the initial cost of solar water heating systems may be higher than that of conventional water heaters, the fuel (the sun), is Free.
-With federal tax incentives (30% tax credit if system is in service on or before December 31, 2016) the cost of the systems may be less and the payback period shorter.
+With federal tax incentives the cost of the systems may be less and the payback period shorter.
 How quickly you recoup your total investment depends on how much water you use and the current utility rates.

 Vasco Solar domestic water systems are reasonably priced.
-Average costs for a two panel systems range from $4,000 – $6,000 (before the 30% federal tax credit).
+Average costs for a two panel systems range from $5,500 – $7,000 (There is currently a 30% federal tax credit).
 It includes two Hot Water Collectors, a Solar Storage Tank, Insulation, a Pump, and an Automatic Control.
 It is easily maintained, is reliable and does not pollute the environment.

 For a no-obligation custom installation estimate, please click here.